pdfgeneratorapi/ruby-client/docs/DocumentsApi.md

 api_instance = PDFGeneratorAPI::DocumentsApi.new
 template_id = 19375 # Integer | Template unique identifier
-body = Object # Object | Data used to generate the PDF.
+body = { ... } # Object | Data used to generate the PDF.
 This can be JSON encoded string or a public URL to your JSON file. opts = {
   name: 'My document', # String | Document name, returned in the meta data.
   format: 'pdf', # String | Document format.
 The zip option will return a ZIP file with PDF files.